jadijadi/gittutorial/Notes/en/Complete_Git_Notes-en.md

   Example:

-  I make one change in the pag1.html, then add it to the stage then make another change, without adding:
+  I make one change in the pag1.html, then add it to the stage, then make another change, without adding:

   <table>
   <colgroup>